If you are experiencing a crisis, call 1-800-461-5424 or dial 988 for suicide support

 Feeling isolated in coping with your anxiety, trying to hide experiences of panic.
 Often overanalyzing and overthinking.

-Feeling depleted, deeply tired, and disillusioned in the work you do.
-Feeling emotionally and mentally exhausted and disconnected.
+Feeling depleted, deeply tired, and disillusioned in the work you do can often lead to anxiety.
+Many people experience emotional and mental exhaustion, feeling disconnected from themselves and their surroundings.

-Feeling different and that you don't 'fit in' with social norms and expectations.
+Feeling like you don't 'fit in' with social norms and expectations.

-Being critical of yourself - finding it difficult to offer yourself kindness.
+Being critical of yourself and finding it difficult to offer yourself softness.

-... if you answered yes to any of the above, scroll down to read about me and How I Can Help.
+... if you answered yes to any of the above, scroll down to read about me and how I can help with anxiety therapy, relational psychotherapy, and trauma therapy in Huntsville, Ontario.

 About Me